 Fritters are one particular food that I love, but it’s not something that I tend to prepare regularly.
 I had this idea to combine caramelized onion into a light batter and pan fry it into a fritter format.
 And, I’m so glad I did!
 This recipe was fantastic; we both loved the taste, texture, and definitely, the mild spice from the aioli dipping sauce.

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ¼ teaspoon pepper
+- 1/4 teaspoon ground black pepper

 - 1 tablespoon olive oil